-Holi is celebrated in India and across the world with great enthusiasm.
+People celebrate Holi in India and across the world with great enthusiasm.
 Hindus observe Holika Dahan on the first day of Holi, on Phalgun Purnima (night).

-Holashtak Dosha 2022, eight days before Holi
+Holashtak Dosha 2023, eight days before Holi

 The word, Holashtak means Holi+eight or eight days prior to Holi, this period of eight days is known as Holashtak Dosha.

-Dates for Holashtak Dosha (inauspicious period) 2022
+Dates for Holashtak Dosha (inauspicious period) 2023

-This year’s Dosha Muhurat 2022 begins on Phalgun Shukla Paksha Ashtami or eighth Tithi of Phalguna Maas and ends on Phalgun Purnima.
+This year’s Dosha Muhurat 2023 begins on Phalgun Shukla Paksha Ashtami or the eighth Tithi of Phalguna Maas and ends on Phalgun Purnima.

-Date and Holika Dahan Muhurat for Holi 2022
+Date and Holika Dahan Muhurat for Holi 2023

-Holika Dahan Muhurat 2022
+Holika Dahan Muhurat 2023

-Dates and Muhurat for Dhulandi or Rangwali Holi/ Holi 2022
+Dates and Muhurat for Dhulandi or Rangwali Holi/ Holi 2023:

-Dhulandi or Rangwali Holi is on Friday, 18th March 2022.
+Dhulandi or Rangwali Holi is on Wednesday, 08th March 2023.

 Devotees will celebrate Chaitanya Mahaprabhu Jayanti (536 anniversary) on this day.